piyushagarwal08/JU-Notes/JAVA.md

 * Basic Questions related to Java that could be asked will be taught in java class

 1. Difference between inner class and sub class?
+    ```
+    * inner classes are in the same file, whereas subclasses can be in another file, maybe in another package.
+    * You cannot get an instance of an inner class without an instance of the class that contains it.
+    * inner classes have the methods they want, whereas subclasses have the methods of their parent class.
+Subclasses can, of course,    define additional methods, but they'll always have those of their parent.
+    ```
 2. Access specifiers in Java are:
+    ```
     1. Public
     2. Private
     3. Protected
     4. Default ~> Method can access only things from same package
+    ```
 3. Purpose of static method/keyword:
     It is shared for all the objects
 4. Data encapsulation ?